MiguelPeralvo/teslainsights-webapp/README.md

-# TESLAMONITOR-WEBAPP
+# teslainsights-webapp

-This is the web application associated to the [TeslaMonitor](https://github.com/MiguelPeralvo/teslamonitor) project.
+This is the web application associated to the [TeslaInsights](https://github.com/MiguelPeralvo/teslainsights) project.
 It contains different dashboards that help to gain insights, in real time, of the most relevant events around Tesla.
-It connects to the [TeslaMonitor webservice](https://github.com/MiguelPeralvo/teslamonitor-webservice) to query/retrieve the data to be displayed.
+It connects to the [TeslaInsights webservice](https://github.com/MiguelPeralvo/teslainsights-webservice) to query/retrieve the data to be displayed.

 To run the web application, just execute the run_webapp.sh script in the root folder: